tinoryj/ELECT/AE_INSTRUCTION.md

 ## Artifact claims

-We claim that the resultant numbers might differ from those in our paper due to various factors (e.g., cluster sizes, machines, OS, software packages, etc.).
+We claim that the results might differ from those in our paper due to various factors (e.g., cluster sizes, machines, OS, software packages, etc.).
 Nevertheless, we expect ELECT to still achieve similar performance (in normal operations) with Cassandra while significantly reducing storage overhead (i.e., our main results).
 In addition, to reduce the influence of cloud storage location, hardware requirement, complexity, and running time of the evaluation, we made some changes to the evaluation configurations.

 * We require a single client node, six server nodes, and one storage node (as the cold tier) in AE.
 * We replaced the Alibaba OSS with a server node within the same cluster as the cold tier to store the cold data.

 ## Testbed access

-We provide a testbed on the Chameleon cloud for the evaluation with a properly set environment.
+We provide a testbed on the Chameleon cloud for the evaluation with an adequately set environment.
 The testbed contains 8 machines (6 ELECT server nodes, 1 object storage server node, and 1 client node).
-Since the repo will be made public, in order to ensure data security, we will provide the connection key on the HotCRP website.
+Since the repo will be made public, we will provide the connection key on the HotCRP website to ensure data security.
 You can access the testbed via the following command:

 ```shell
 echo "${SSH-key-content}" > ~/.ssh/cc_rsa # Please replace the ${SSH-key-content} with the content of the SSH key that we provide on the HotCRP website.